5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/references.rst

 A01: Riccardo Niccoli: En vol sur Mirage 2000-5 (4 pages)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-* p.
-7: cockpit view of the front panel.
+* page 7: cockpit view of the front panel.
 Shows amongst others the 4 stripes indication of not working screens and the possibility to repeat the VTM radar screen on the VTB.
 And good view on the lower left panel with the 3*6 button table.
 The buttons are blue when illuminated, but not much.

 World Air Power Journal